yoshizzle/pentatonics-matrix-cli/README.rst

 of *A* is counterintuitive, as it suggests the use of a pentatonic scale located a perfect fifth above the chord root, which is technically incorrect.

 With that said, I did include enharmonic tonal centers for your chord choices.
 So, while C# and Db are the same note enharmonically, they function differently in certain chord progressions.
-For the sake of convenience I've included them both in the chord list.
+For the sake of convenience I've included them both in the root note list.